klxz111/OmniMind/README.md

 # OmniMind
-An all-encompassing knowledge graph for AI
+An all-encompassing knowledge graph for AI and Robotics